srimuthurajesh/Tech-Notes/Java/microservices.md

 3. Signature - signing header payload with public key.

 Note: we need to pass JWT in header as key Authorization and value "Bearer tokenxxxxxxx".

+## Application performance monitering tool (APM)
+1. Prometheus : For collecting and soring metrics.
+2. Grafana : for visualizing metrics.
+Integretion with spring boot: using micrometer library, which export metrics from actuator to prometheus.
+Other APM tools: AppDynamics, Datadog, Dynatrace, New Relic.

+## Alerting
+1. Prometheus alerting manager
+2. Third party APM alerts.

+## Logging tools
+1. Log Aggregation : ELK stack(Elastic search, logstash, kibana) to aggregate logs from multiple instances.
+2. Structed logging: JSON format to make logse easier to search and analyse.

+## Distributed tracing
+1. zipkin ui or Jaeger: use to track slower microservices, performance bottlneck and latency issues.
+2. Spring cloud sleuth: add trace and span id to logs automatically, easier to trace flow of requests.

+## Distributed transaction
+1. Saga pattern